-Technology adoption in the South depends on the skill endowment in the North and in the South.
-On the one hand, a high skill-endowment in the South translates into a strong incentive to adopt skill-complement innovations.
-On the other, a high skill-endowment in the North means that skill-complement innovations are relatively abundant and therefore relatively cheap to adopt.
-Note also that the skill-bias of the Southern technology, $A_H^S/A_L^S$ , is increasing in $\xi$ , capturing the speed of technology transfer.
-In particular:
+Technology adoption in the South depends on the skill endowment in the North as well as in the South.
+On the one hand, a high skill endowment in the South translates into a strong incentive to adopt skill-complement innovations [see Caselli & Wilson (2004) for evidence that countries import technologies that complement their abundant factors].
+On the other hand, a high skill endowment in the North means that skill-complement innovations are relatively abundant and therefore relatively cheap to adopt.
+Note also that the skill bias of the Southern technology, $A_H^S/A_L^S$ , is increasing in $\xi$ , capturing the speed of technology transfer:

-- 1. If $\xi = 0$ (prohibitive barriers) the South develops technologies independently from the North: $A_H^S/A_L^S = (ZH^S/L^S)^{\epsilon-1}$ ; - 2.
-If $\xi \to \infty$ adoption is free (no barriers) so that the South is using the technology of the North: $A_H^S/A_L^S = A_H^N/A_L^N$ .
+- 1. If $\xi = 0$ (prohibitive barriers), the South develops technologies independently from the North: $A_H^S / A_L^S = (ZH^S/L^S)^{\epsilon-1}$ . - 2.
+If $\xi \to \infty$ , adoption is free (no barriers) so that the South is using the technology of the North: $A_H^S / A_L^S = A_H^N / A_L^N$ .

-It is easy to show that, in a balanced growth path, the South grows at the same rate g as the North and the two countries have the same interest rate, even in the absence of trade or factor mobility.

-We use this model of technology adoption to explore the three explanations for North-South productivity differences discussed in the introduction:

-- 1. Technology inappropriateness; - 2.
-Barriers to technology adoption and inappropriate competition policies; - 3.
-Inefficiencies arising from distortions which create a wedge between social and private productivity of investments in innovation/technology adoption.
+It is easy to show that, in a balanced-growth path, the South grows at the same rate g as the North and the two countries have the same interest rate, even in the absence of trade or factor mobility.
+We use this model of technology adoption to explore the three explanations for North-South productivity differences discussed in the Introduction: (a) technology inappropriateness, (b) barriers to technology adoption and inappropriate competition policies, and (c) inefficiencies arising from distortions that create a wedge between social and private productivity of investments in innovation/technology adoption.

-To illustrate (1) and (2), it will prove useful to focus on the transitional dynamics associated with a shock inducing skill-biased technical progress.
-This exercise is interesting also because skill-biasedness has been argued to be an important feature of technological progress in the last quarter of the XXth century (an example being the IT revolution, see, e.g., Katz and Murphy (1992) and Berman, Bound and Machin (1998)).
-Following Acemoglu (1998), we model the shock as an exogenous increase in the skill supply of the region of the world where technical change originates (the North).
-Alternatively, we could consider the unexpected emergence of a new general purpose technology such as information technology (see, e.g., Helpman and Trajtenberg (1998) and Aghion and Howitt (1998)), that reduces the cost of innovation of the skilled sector.
-Both shocks would induces skill-biased technical change in the North: since $\pi_H/\mu_H > \pi_L/\mu_L$ , $A_H$ grows and $A_L$ remains constant during the transition.
-We study the implications of this shock and the ensuing transition on cross-country productivity differences, on the one hand, and on within-country income distribution, on the other hand.
-As we shall see, the latter may be responsible of lobbying activities to block technology adoption.
+To illustrate explanations a and b, it is useful to focus on the transitional dynamics associated with a shock that induces skill-biased technical progress.
+This exercise is interesting because skill biasedness is an important feature of technological progress in the last quarter of the twentieth century: An example is the IT revolution (see, e.g., Katz & Murphy 1992, Berman et al. 1998).
+Following Acemoglu (1998), we model the shock as an exogenous increase in the skill supply of the region of the world where technical change originates (i.e., the North).
+Alternatively, we could consider the unexpected emergence of a new general purpose technology, such as IT (see, e.g., Aghion & Howitt 1998, Helpman & Trajtenberg 1998), that reduces the cost of innovation of the skilled sector.
+Both shocks would induce skill-biased technical change in the North: Because $\pi_H/\mu_H > \pi_L/\mu_L$ , $A_H$ grows and $A_L$ remains constant during the transition.
+We study the implications of this shock and the ensuing transition on cross-country productivity differences as well as on within-country income distribution.
+As we discuss below, the latter may be responsible for lobbying activities that block technology adoption.